Mahidevran: Title and status

 Mahidevran was the mother of Şehzade Mustafa, the eldest surviving son of the reigning Sultan.
 She held a prominent position in the harem of her son in Manisa.
 While Hürrem Sultan became Suleiman's favorite and legal wife, Mahidevran retained the status of the mother of Suleiman's eldest son, and was referred to as Suleiman's "first wife" by some diplomats, despite the fact that they were never married.
-Until Hürrem Sultan, was given the title of "Sultan" and later "Haseki Sultan", a new title created for her, all consorts had the title of 'Hatun', meaning lady.
-Therefore Mahidevran never had the title of Sultana in the hierarchy of the harem, although as the mother of the eldest son she still had the rank of Baş Kadın.
+Until Hürrem was given the title of "Sultan" and later "Haseki Sultan", a new title created for her, all consorts had the simple courtesy title of "Hatun", meaning "lady, woman".
+Therefore Mahidevran never had the title of Sultana in the hierarchy of the harem and she was called simply "Mahidevran Hatun", although she commanded respect as the mother of the eldest son.
+Nonetheless, in historical fiction she is often mistakenly given the title Sultan.
+Furthermore, she is sometimes erroneously titled as Baş Kadın, however this title didn't exist in sixteenth century.

-Origins and early life

-Little is known of Mahidevran's early life.
-Her ethnic background is a matter of controversy.
-She was either an Albanian or Circassian.
-Theories of her origins are:

-According to some contemporary Venetian sources, she was of Circassian origin.

-The name of Mahidevran's father, given in contemporary documents as Abdullah, Abdürrahman. or Abdülmennan, suggests she was a Muslim convert slave of an unknown origin.

-According to Nicolae Iorga, and in accordance with some (unidentified) accounts, in which she was of "Montenegrin origin", she was from Montenegro.